 The color and brightness on many (read: most) consumer-grade monitors and printers are skewed one way or the other -- usually far brighter than "real world" situations.
 Moreover, subjectivity and plain ol' human nature prevents any meaningful discussion of color in the first place.
 What may look "too purple" to you might look "too blue" to someone else.
 And don't even get us started on lighting variations.
 The same print will look entire shades different under different light sources.
 Fun.

 That said, our printers offer the widest color gamut (range) in the industry, so we offer the best possible opportunity for getting a "good" match, right out of the chute.
-Nobody has the tools we do (three printers ranging from six to twelve colors each and FOUR print technologies including UV-cure, solvent, dye-sublimation and aqueous), so nobody offers the range of prints we do.
-And while it is possible to get very close 99.9% of the time, if you're looking for an exact match for the finish on your kit, our recommendation is don't bother.
+Nobody has the tools we do (SIX printers ranging from six to twelve colors each and FOUR print technologies including UV-cure, solvent, dye-sublimation and aqueous), so nobody offers the range of prints we do.
+And while it is possible to get very close 99.9% of the time, if you're looking for an *exact* match for the finish on your kit, our recommendation is don't bother.
 There's a chance you won't be happy with the results, and we don't like unhappy customers.

 The bottom line is this: if close enough is good enough, order away!
 You won't be disappointed.
 If you're looking for a spot-on match, we'll give it a shot, but it may not work.
 And if it doesn't, we told you so! :)

 The answer is yes, but the question is price.
 Many drummers have seen the amazing work we've done for Todd Sucherman's waterfall bubinga Pearl Masters kit.
 For that project, Todd sent us a very high-quality, high-resolution closeup image of the finish on his kit.
 We then spent a couple hours tiling a large enough image together and printed a series of 8 or 10 samples that we mailed to him for color matching.
 He chose the closest match and we produced his heads based on that.